 H.1.
 For a new provider in a facility with greater than six beds, the interim cost per diems for each reimbursement class shall be the budgeted component cost rates approved by AHCA.
 These initial cost estimates shall be limited as follows:

 1. Property Costs:

-Must be approved by the AHCA Office of Medicaid and shall not be in excess of the limitations established in Section III. of this plan.
+Shall be approved by Florida Medicaid and shall not be in excess of the limitations established in section III. of this plan.

 2. Operating Costs: